 The fund financial statements provide more detailed information about the School's funds, focusing on its most significant or "major" funds-not the unit as a whole.
 Funds are accounting devices the School uses to keep track of specific sources of funding and spending on particular programs.

-The School has established other funds to control and manage money for a particular purpose or to show that it is properly using certain revenues, such as in the Federal Grants Fund.
+The School has established other funds to control and manage money for a particular purpose or to show that it is properly using certain revenues.